-When the opportunity arose for Eliza Elwin and her 14 year old daughter Tori to undertake a three week journey to research and write about India as a family destination, it was a challenge to good to pass up.
+When the opportunity arose for Elisa Elwin and her 14 year old daughter Tori to undertake a three week journey to research and write about India as a family destination, it was an opportunity to good to pass up.
 It also became a time of personal growth, a chance to reality check their lives in Australia and for mother and daughter to reclaim their bond.

 To some India conjures visions of magical palaces, snake charmers, saris and yoga.
 To others it’s tigers, Bollywood and curry.
 India seems so amazing and yet it hasn’t been high on the Australian family travel agenda.